Online Controlled Experiments for Personalised e-Commerce Strategies: Design, Challenges, and Pitfalls: Stacked Incrementality Test

 Welch's $t$-statistic in its general form, using the sample means $\overline{R}_g$ and sample variances $s^2_g$, follows approximately the Student's $t$-distribution $t_{\nu}$ with the degrees of freedom $\nu$ specified by the Welch-Satterthwaite Equation \cite{welch47,satterthwaite46}:

 and $\psi_g = \frac{s^2_g}{n_g}$ is the estimated squared standard error of the sample mean $\overline{R}_g$.
-Welch did not impose any requirement on the distribution of the population, only that the observed population parameter be normally distributed \cite{welch47}.
 With a sufficiently large $n_g$ in every group $g$, the $t$-statistic in Equation~\eqref{eq:t_statistic_normal_population} effectively follows the standard normal distribution.\footnote{One might find while dealing with heavy-tailed distributions that the high sample variance precludes any meaningful conclusions being made.
 We recommend the use of variance reduction techniques mentioned in Section \ref{sec:existing_work} in this case.}